oduerr/hsk/hsk5_flashcard_spec.md

 #### Mobile (see screenshot)
 - HSK-Flashcards should be on the top center of the screen.
 - Tapping on the card should toggle mistake state.
 If there is any functionaly of double tapping on the card, please remove it.
-- Add gear menu option: “Outdoor mode (high contrast)” (mobile only).
+- Add gear menu option: "Outdoor mode (high contrast)" (mobile only).
 - When ON:
 - Solid light or dark background for max contrast.
 - Pure black/white text.